 Altogether, it’s an eclectic mix and impressive display of architectural and artistic know-how.

-THE PALACES (Palazzi – singular: palazzo) on the Canal Grande belong to different times, styles, and movements; however, the Venetians very much put their own stamp on these various periods of architectural styles.
+(Palazzi – singular: palazzo) on the Canal Grande belong to different times, styles, and movements; however, the Venetians very much put their own stamp on these various periods of architectural styles.

 Palaces found along the Grand Canal include those from the Byzantine, Gothic, Venetian Renaissance, Baroque and Neoclassical periods.